OpenDaylight (ODL)

 Neutron gets an ODL driver installed that communicates with a Northbound interface that sits on the controller.
 The MD-SAL (inventory YANG model) in the controller acts as the heart and communicates to both the controller OpenFlow and OVSDB components.

-OpenFlow and OVSDB are the southbound protocols configuring and programming local compute nodes.
+OpenFlow and OVSDB are the southbound protocols that configure and program local compute nodes.
 The OpenDaylight OVSDB project is the network virtualization project for OpenStack.
 The following displays OpenvSwtich connection to OpenDaylight.
 Notice the connection status is “true.”
 For this setup, the controller and switch are on the same node.

 opendaylight sdn controller